Terms and Conditions

 4.2.8 does not comply with relevant advertising standard codes and guidance; or

 4.2.9 violates any law, statute, ordinance or regulation in the UK,

 and WorkCast reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client's access to any material that breaches the provisions of this clause.
-The Client acknowledge that WorkCast does not screen or review content on the WorkCast Products to determine whether amongst other things, it contains content which contravenes this clause 4.2, and shall indemnify WorkCast against any third party claim in connection with any such content appearing on the WorkCast Products or otherwise being made available.
+The Client acknowledge that WorkCast does not screen or review content on the WorkCast Products to determine whether amongst other things, it contains content which contravenes this clause 4.2, and shall indemnify WorkCast against any successful third party claim that any such infringing content caused loss or damage to such third party directly or indirectly as a result of it appearing on the WorkCast Products.

 4.3 The Client shall not:

 4.3.1 except as may be allowed by any applicable law which is incapable of exclusion by agreement between the parties:

 (a) and except to the extent expressly permitted under this Agreement, attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the WorkCast Products (including any Software) and/or Documentation (as applicable) in any form or media or by any means; or

 (b) attempt to reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or